josephclaytonhansen/turnroot/docs/editor/unit_class_editor.rst

 Below this, you can set whether this unit is **generic** or not.
 A generic unit is a template for many clones or instances.
 These instances can have variations in appearance and stats.
 For example, an "enemy archer" could be just one unit- named "Enemy Archer", and you could give them variations to make the appearance of different units.
 To make a unit generic, click the **checkbox** next to "Generic".
 You can then set the variation options with the "Generic" button.

-Team members are not generic, obviously, so you can move past this for now.
+Team members are not generic, so you can move past this for now.

 The next row lets you set the **classification** of this unit.
 This is mainly useful for weapon effectiveness; for example, if the unit is a dragon, they'll be weak against dragon-effective weapons.
 Click "Edit" to change the universal classifications.
 You can use this to change the theme of your game; changing fantasy to sci-fi, for example.
 You can leave your test unit as a Human.